 \subsection{The cycles for the cycle length 8}

 With this first result, we clearly hope for something similar to Table \ref{tab:length8_anticipation}

-It turns out that, although more cycle combinations would be possible, the would have previous cycles as subsets leading to an earlier lower number.
-Ultimately, only two cycles remain as possible options available as seen in Table \ref{tab:sequence8_length}:
+It turns out that, although more cycle combinations would be possible, there are previous cycles as subsets leading already to an earlier lower number.
+Ultimately, only two cycles remain as possible options available as seen in Table \ref{tab:sequence8_length}.

 Examples for the two cycles can be found in the Appendix.
-As a result it can be seen in Table \ref{tab:general_length8} that the anticipated behaviour is fulfilled.
+As a result it can be seen in Table \ref{tab:general_length8} that the anticipated behavior is fulfilled.

 As a first summary we can conclude that the sequences repeat with the distance of \(2^{j}\) with \textit{j} being the number of even division by 2 steps.
 The set of natural numbers can be divided into subsets with individual solutions and cycles where not all of them can be solved immediately leaving room for the longer sequences as known from the problem (Figure \ref{fig:remaining_sets}).